-^{}Mariacristina De Nardi: UCL, Federal Reserve Bank of Chicago, IFS, and NBER, e-mail: denardim@nber.org.
-Eric French: UCL, Federal Reserve Bank of Chicago, and IFS, e-mail: eric.french.econ@gmail.com.
-John Bailey Jones: SUNY-any, jbjones@albany.edu.
-We thank Taylor Kelley and Jeremy McCauley for excellent research assistance and the Michigan Retirement Research Center for financial support.
-The views expressed in this paper are those of the authors and not necessarily those of the Social Security Administration or the MRRC..
-The views of this paper are those of the authors and not necessarily those of the Federal Reserve Bank of Chicago, or the Federal Reserve System.
+^{}Mariacristina De Nardi: UCL, Federal Reserve Bank of Chicago, IFS, CEPR, and NBER, e-mail: denardim@nber.org.
+Eric French: UCL, CEPR, and IFS, e-mail: eric.french.econ@gmail.com.
+John Bailey Jones: Federal Reserve Bank of Richmond, jb-jones.albany@gmail.com.
+McGee: UCL and IFS, rory.mcgee.13@ucl.ac.uk.
+We thank Karolos Arapakis, Jeremy McCauley, and Ali Merali for research assistance, and we gratefully acknowledge support from the ERC, grant 614328 "Savings and Risks", the Social Security Administration through the Michigan Retirement Research Center (MRRC grant UM17-15), and the Economic and Social Research Council (Centre for Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies (RES-544-28-50001) and Grant Inequality and the insurance value of transfers across the life cycle (ES/P001831/1)).
+The views expressed in this paper are those of the authors and not necessarily those of the Federal Reserve Bank of Chicago, the Federal Reserve Bank of Richmond, the IFS, the CEPR, or the NSF.